TABLE OF CONTENTS

 Maine’s residents were split over the passing of recreational marijuana use and up until late Tuesday night, it looked like it would go in favor of being passed.
 By Wednesday morning, it is evident that it did, but it was no easy feat.
 Montana residents did vote for expanding their existing medical cannabis laws.
 While the vote was not overwhelming, it did still pass with 55 percent votes.
 Passing of these measures was never a clean sweep because not everyone is in agreement, but the fact that America has come this far speaks volumes about progress.

-To learn all the latest cannabis laws and regulations in the USA, Canada, and around the world, enroll at the premier cannabis training destination.
+To learn all the latest cannabis laws and regulations in the USA, Canada, and around the world, and learn how to get started in the marijuana business enroll at the premier cannabis training destination.